All About Water - Water Quality, Water Filter, Water Resources and Issues

 What is Antioxidant Water?
 Is Antioxidant Water Good for You?

-The Antioxidant in Water: An Overview Antioxidant water is water that has been treated with cancer-prevention agents called antioxidants.
-Antioxidants can kill free radicals, destructive side effects of cellular metabolism.
-Free radicals have been connected to ailments like malignant growth or cancer, coronary illness, and Alzheimer's disease.
-In that capacity, antioxidant water has been ionized; it contains a high convergence of electrons and a negative ORP or Oxidation Reduction Potential.
+The Antioxidant in Water: An Overview Antioxidant water is water treated with cancer-prevention agents called antioxidants.
+Antioxidants can kill free radicals, which are destructive side effects of cellular metabolism.
+Free radicals have been linked to ailments such as malignant growth or cancer, coronary illness, and Alzheimer's disease.
+In this capacity, antioxidant water has been ionized; it contains a high convergence of electrons and a negative ORP, or Oxidation Reduction Potential.
 The extra electrons become stabilizers in your body, countering the impacts of free radicals and forestalling cell harm.
 Mineral-rich antioxidant water has a scope of taste and health benefits,...

 Read more →